Anishnaabemowin and Program Development

 Career Opportunities

-This program prepares students for a variety of language-related careers, including teacher of Anishnaabemowin as a second language, translator, language consultant, language specialist or storytellers.
+This program prepares students for a variety of language-related careers, including teacher of Anishnaabemowin as a second language, translator, language consultant, language specialist or storyteller.
 Students may find employment in school boards, communities, government agencies, education facilities and more.

 Program Learning Outcomes